zachanima/olive/README.markdown

 ==== To Do ====
-* Use AJAX for create/destroy section, new/create/edit/update/destroy link
+* Use AJAX for create section, new/create/edit/update/destroy link
 * Use TinyMCE for page/section text.
 * Get rid of stale 'Saving ...' messages (Partly solved through ajax notices).
 * Fix notice disappearing instantly on destroy.